wahaj121/MoviePoint/README.md

 2. Place the project folder in the `htdocs` directory of your XAMPP installation
 3. Start **Apache** and **MySQL** via the XAMPP control panel
 4. Import the `moviepoint.sql` file into your MySQL database using **phpMyAdmin**
-5. Update database connection details in the `config.php` file
+5. Update database connection details in the `conect.php` file
 6. Open browser and navigate to `http://localhost/moviepoint/`

 ## 📚 Acknowledgments